mcellteam/swc_mesher/files/description/README.md

 This mesh can be used in CellBlender or MCell, but it has many more triangles than needed, and the geometry is often poor quality for simulation.
-There are a number of ways to improve the mesh, and the following picture show the result of applying the Coarse Dense, Coarse Flat, and Smooth operators available in the Blender version of GAMER (https://github.com/mcellteam/gamer).
+There are a number of ways to improve the mesh, and the following picture shows the result of applying the Coarse Dense, Coarse Flat, and Smooth operators available in the Blender version of GAMER (https://github.com/mcellteam/gamer).
 Here's the final mesh:

 ![Gamer](../images/gamer_mesh.png?raw=true "Gamer Mesh")